Genesys Customer Authentication (CE07) for Genesys Engage cloud

 Customer identification by ANI / CLI

-Step 3 in the flow above can be enabled or disabled depending on specific customer requirements.
-If this step is disabled, the flow will always ask for a customer identifier (for example customer ID, account number, or tracking number).
+Step 3 in the preceding flow can be enabled or disabled depending on specific customer requirements.
+If this step is disabled, the flow always asks for a customer identifier (for example customer ID, account number, or tracking number).
 This parameter can be set per company service line.

 Configuration to define the next steps

-After Identification and Verification has been performed successfully, the call will be transferred to the next step of the overall callflow.
-This might be an agent assisted service, a self-service application or an IVR menu.
+After have been performed successfully, the call will be transferred to the next step of the overall call flow.
+This step might be an agent assisted service, a self-service application, or an IVR menu.
 This parameter can be set per company service line.

 Progressive ID&V: Configuration to define preceding authentication question(s) - Configuration can be set from within the ID&V module to give the business user control on the order of authentication questions.
 The configuration of other ID&V modules that contain these questions are out of scope for this use case.